svc333/overview/whats-new/index.md

 New as of: 4 April 2019

 Users can now utilize our newest tagging capabilities to manage resources, usage, and costs in the exported usage report.
 When you add a tag to a resource, you now have the option to view the tag associated with the resource.
 Go to **Manage**> **Billing and Usage**> **Usage**> **Export CSV**>  **Instances** to download your usage report.
 For more information on exporting tags, check out the [Export tags within your usage data to help with cost allocation](https://www.ibm.com/blogs/bluemix/2019/04/export-your-tagged-usage-data-within-the-enhanced-ibm-cloud/) blog post.

+### Access group for enabling public access to resources
+New as of: 25 March 2019

+You can now enable public access to objects in your {{site.data.keyword.cos_full}} buckets by using a new access group that is provided for you in your account.
+This new access group is called the `Public access` group, and all users and service IDs are added to it by default.
+You can update the policies for the access group to enable all users, even unauthenticated users, access to the resource that you specify in the policy.
+[Learn more about the public access group](/docs/iam?topic=iam-public#public).

 ### Multifactor authentication for users with federated IDs
 New as of: 12 March 2019